 - Ability to work independently

 - Familiarity and comfort with technology applications; experience with Salesforce or similar data management system preferred

 - Strong administrative capabilities, organizational skills and ability to multitask

 - Bachelor’s degree (or equivalent professional/life experience) in Education, Human Services, or other related field

-- Program Manager: 3+ years of experience in early childhood development, education or social services
+- 3+ years of experience in early childhood development, education or social services

-To apply, please send resume and detailed cover letter to firstname.lastname@example.org.
-Please indicate preference for schedule and location, as well as where you learned about this opportunity.
+To apply: Please send a resume and cover letter describing your interest and qualifications for the position to firstname.lastname@example.org.
+Please state your preference for 12 or 10 month schedule and where you learned of this opportunity.